Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 3. The Side Shoreline Angle

-If you want a less crowded and slightly more creative composition, move away from the direct front angle and shoot from the side.
-This can frame the torii with branches, shoreline texture, and water while avoiding the most congested shooting spot.
+Move away from the direct front angle and shoot from the side.
+This frames the torii with branches, shoreline texture, and water while avoiding the most congested spot.
+It is a smart choice if your priority is a beautiful photo rather than the exact postcard composition.

 4. The Lake Ashi Boat View

-The sightseeing boats on Lake Ashi can give you a wider view of the torii and forest from the water.
-This works especially well if you want a broader landscape image rather than a portrait-style torii shot.
+The sightseeing boats on Lake Ashi give you a wider view of the torii and forest from the water.
+This works especially well for a broader landscape image rather than a portrait-style torii shot.
+You do not control the boat speed or stopping point, so treat this as a bonus shot rather than your primary plan.

 The “3-Minute Rule” Mindset